dubeamit/MySQL_Zenity/README.md

 After tables are created it can be populated through the GUI provided by the zenity.sh script

 You can create above database just by importing LibraryManagementSystem.sql into your MySQL.
-To import first login in MySQL and do the following in your terminal
+To import first login into MySQL and do the following in your terminal
 ```
 CREATE DATABASE LibraryManagementSystem;
 ```